onggq37/stock-cafe/README.md

 # stock-cafe
-web app to track your stock portfolio
+web app to track my stock portfolio

 thing i want to add
 - make row in table clickable instead of just the symbol